Mockenize/mockenize-server/README.md

 ]
 ```

-- Use the admin to easily create your mocks.
+- Use the admin to easily create your mockBeen.

 ```json
 http://localhost:8080/_mockenize/index.html